SenpaiHunters/SpotOn/README.md

 ## 0.7

 In this version there has been a lot of changes, for all browsers.
-I mean a lot, close to a week of solid work, mostly to get some features to work then spotify went down, so that was cool.
-Anyway, release notes are as follows.
+I mean a lot, close to a week of solid work, mostly to get some features to work then Spotify went down, so that was cool.
+Anyway, the release notes are as follows.

 ### New Features:

-- Added ability to click on the icon of an album and add it to the Queue, Go to playlist radio, Add to profile, Report,  Remove from Your Library, Exclude from your taste profile, and About recommendatiations.
+- Added ability to click on an album cover and either, add it to the Queue, Go to playlist radio, Add to profile, Report,  Remove from Your Library, Exclude from your taste profile, and About recommendations.
-- Added lines for album sorting, however, this is not yet implimented.
+- Added code for album sorting and searching, however, this is not yet implemented.
-- Redid Genius Intergration's `options` menu, added the icon to be constant now, ability to copy the lyrics shown
+- Redid Genius Intergration's `options` menu, added the icon to be constant now and added the ability to copy the lyrics displayed.
 - Hotkeys got a speed increase!
-- Redid the `connect to a device`, changed colour of the play icon for arc browsers (fallback for other browsers too)
+- Redid the `connect to a device`
+- Changed the colour of the play icon for Arc browser users (fallback for other browsers too)
-- Rounded the popup menu (`right-click` menu i mean).
+- Rounded the popup menu (when you `right-click`, that menu I mean).
-- Faster transisions!
-Woo, 0.3 secoonds...
+- Faster transitions!
+Woo, 0.3 seconds...
 Still faster..
 - Rounded the current playing song, and added another animation for it.
 Just to distinguish it faster than normal songs
-- When highlighting over a song it will pop-out further, this in align with the roundede current playing song makes it flow better
+- When highlighting over a song it will pop out further, in alignment with the rounded current playing song making it flow better
-- Reduced the size of code (now less than 700kb)
+- Reduced the size of code (now less than 600kb~)
 - Added more Rainbow controls and menus, try and find them all!
-- Added a faster way of loading and ability to backtrack `⌘ + →` or `⌘ + ←`
+- Added a faster way of loading and the ability to backtrack `⌘ + →` or `⌘ + ←`

 ### Bug fixes

-- Fixed the overscrolling Issue
+- Fixed the overscrolling issue
 - Fixed random song stopping
 - Fixed an issue when loading Spotify in another tab or device the current song would pause or cause the page to freeze
 - Fixed text spacing on h1 contexts, like `Liked Songs`, now at the start and not to the end of nowhere
-- Fixed an issue causing the content menu to not be hidden.
+- Fixed an issue causing the context menu to not be hidden.
-- Fixed an issue that caused lyrics to scroll further then needed.
+- Fixed an issue that caused lyrics to scroll further than needed.
 - Fixed an issue that prevented scrolling lyrics.
 - Removed outdated code lines, adding more context to the lines.
-- Adressed an issue that prevented the Nav bar to not hide when pressing the hidden bar.
+- Addressed an issue that prevented the Nav bar from not hiding when pressing the hidden bar.
 - Fixed a bug causing constant crashing and spooling
-- Fixed an issue causing some users a need to relog in to their spotify account each time they reloaded the page
+- Fixed an issue causing some users a need to relog into their Spotify account each time they reloaded the page
 - Fixed an issue causing hotkeys to not function when pressing the intended keys.
-- Adressed the issue of poor readability on the explicit (that `e` at the bottom of the songs)
+- Addressed the issue of poor readability on the explicit (that `e` at the bottom of the songs)
-- Fixed the horrid look of 'now streaming to', should be better now.
+- Fixed the horrid look of 'now streaming to', should be better now
 - Fixed an issue preventing some users access to their library
 - Fixed an issue of not being able to fully scroll on larger displays
 - Added better support for larger displays
-- Adressed an issue causing high cache use in Genisu Lyric Searches (you can now remove the Cache by pressing `remove cache`)
+- Addressed an issue causing high cache use in Genisu Lyric Searches (you can now remove the Cache by pressing `remove cache`)
-- Adressed an issue on non chromium browsers not being able to access anything on their screen.
+- Addressed an issue on non-chromium browsers not being able to access anything on their screen.
 - Fixed an issue that caused Firefox to not render the background
-- Adressed an issue of crashing on low end hardware due to a memeory leek (this was also partial to a program the user was running in the background, but now there should be no chances of crashes)
+- Addressed an issue of crashing on low-end hardware due to a memory leak (this was also partial to a program the user was running in the background, but now there should be no chances of crashes)
 - Fixed the slow loading times when reloading the page or moving to an album

 ### Extra notes
-This is one of my biggest updates in a long time, thank you to those who reported a bug and provided information when requested, thank you to everyone who downloads SpotOn, I hope you enjoy it, I'm making 0 pennies off SpotOn so any support is much appericated.
+This is one of my biggest updates in a long time, thank you to those who reported a bug and provided information when requested, and thank you to everyone who downloads SpotOn, I hope you enjoy it, I'm making 0 pennies off SpotOn so any support is much appreciated.
 Feel free to reach out to me on my socials or launch an issue on GitHub.
 - Kami